This post was updated on 03-27-2017. The previous version didn’t stress enough that this cheat sauce DOESN’T resemble real dulce de leche.

-By the way, how does a closed can of sweetened, condensed milk change from thick but very runny to pudding-like?
+But what about the texture?
+How does a closed can of sweetened, condensed milk change from thick but very runny to pudding-like?
 I mean, if the can is closed, and water can’t evaporate, how can it thicken so much?
-And why doesn’t this change occurs when I make dulce de leche in a pan over a flame?
+And why doesn’t this change occur when I make dulce de leche in a pan over a flame?

 I think I know… Like I said, when you’re cooking dulce de leche in a water bath, it cannot get hotter than 100°C/212°F, or maybe a little hotter when you cook it in a closed can.
 As a result of this, the sugar doesn’t caramelize.
 However, this doesn’t mean that the sugar doesn’t change!

 I have a book about cooking with sugar.
 ‘Sugarbaby’, by Gesine Bullock-Prado.
 From reading this book, I learned that when sugar is combined with proteins (such as milk), sugar “delays the coagulation of the protein structure” and allows things such as custard to thicken properly.
 It also stabilizes the mixture by “dispersing the proteins”.
 In other words, sugar acts as a stabilizer and a thickener when you cook sweetened, condensed milk in a water bath.
 This ensures that the resulting dulce de leche turns out beautifully thick and puddingy!

 But what does that mean?
 That means that dulce de leche – at least the way I like it – cannot be cooked faster, because exposing the sweetened, condensed milk to higher temperatures would simply result in a different end product.

 This is one of those very different end products.